British & Irish Lions flanker Sean O'Brien scores

 Top 20 tries of all time countdown: No.6-10

-Part three of The Rugby Paper's Top 20 best tries of all time sees count down from 10 to 6.
+Part three of The Paper’s Top 20 best tries of all time sees count down from 10 to 6.

 6 John Kirwan – New Zealand v Italy 1987

-Nobody knew if RWC1987 was going to be a success, had fallen out of love with their after the rebel tour of in 1986 and Eden Park was half empty for this opener.
+Nobody knew if RWC1987 was going to be a success, had fallen out of love with their after the rebel tour of South Africa in 1986 and was half empty for this opener.
 And then JK ran 90 yards and beat over half of the Italian team with an incredible high-speed slaloming run to light the place up and ignite the tournament.
 Afterwards he attributed it to training runs he had done in his local park, down a steep hill where they had recently planted hundreds of young trees.
 He learned, out of necessity, to sidestep and swerve at high speed.

 7 Alexander Obolensky – England v New Zealand 1936

-His first try was a cracker – check it out – but it's his second that went down in history.
-Witnessed by 73,000 at Twickenham and replayed constantly ever since.
-It was the footwork of a ballerina that made the score, that and his blazing pace. and Obolensky seemed to be going nowhere as he embarked on a speculative break before he threw the defence completely with a deft inside shuffle.
-Looking up ‘Obo' then homed in on the left corner flag like a laser.
+His first try was a cracker – check it out – but it’s his second that went down in history.
+Witnessed by 73,000 at and replayed constantly ever since.
+It was the footwork of a ballerina that made the score, that and his blazing pace.
+England and Obolensky seemed to be going nowhere as he embarked on a speculative break before he threw the defence completely with a deft inside shuffle.
+Looking up ‘Obo’ then homed in on the left corner flag like a laser.
 It was an angle which, even to this day, you rarely, see used.
 Innovative as well as brilliant.

 8 Andy Hancock – England v Scotland 1965

-The most dramatic of Boy's Own scores and possibly one of the longest ever individual Test tries.
+The most dramatic of Boy’s Own scores and possibly one of the longest ever individual Test tries.
 England were trailing 3-0 on a quagmire of a pitch when Mike Weston found left wing Hancock with a speculative pass.
 It was do or die.
-Hancock first dismissed a couple of straggling forwards with an outside swerve, then cut in to dismiss Stuart Wilson before he gathered himself for the lung-bursting final sprint, just holding off chasing centre Iain Laugland.
+Hancock first dismissed a couple of straggling forwards with an outside swerve, then cut in to dismiss Stuart Wilson before he gathered himself for the lung-bursting sprint, just holding off chasing centre Iain Laugland.
 Injury plagued Hancock and he only played one more Test.

 Skip video to 1:21